Regular FIR registered on allegation of sexual assault by father: Delhi Police to SC | Law-Order

 - India

-The Delhi Police on Wednesday told the Supreme Court that a regular FIR has been registered in the matter in which a 19-year-old woman has alleged that she was sexually assaulted by her father when she was a minor.
+The Supreme Court on Wednesday was apprised by the Delhi Police that a regular FIR has been registered in the issue relating to a 19-year-old woman who was allegedly sexually assaulted by her father when she was a minor.
+A Bench of justice AM Khanwilkar, Justice Dinesh Maheshwari and Justice CT Ravikumar was hearing the plea of the woman seeking direction to transfer the case registered on her complaint from Ambala to Delhi.

-The counsel appearing for the Delhi Commission for Women (DCW) informed a bench headed by Justice A M Khanwilkar that the woman had visited the commission's office on Tuesday and she is asking for financial help.

-The counsel told the bench, also comprising justices Dinesh Maheshwari and C T Ravikumar, that the DCW is willing to provide her financial assistance and has asked her to provide some documents so that the commission can proceed correctly.

-The top court was hearing a petition filed by the woman seeking transfer of the case lodged on her complaint from Ambala in Haryana to Delhi.

-Advocate Akshita Goyal, appearing for the woman, told the bench that the accused was repeatedly calling the petitioner and he had also sent a message to her on WhatsApp on Tuesday despite knowing that an FIR has been lodged and the matter is pending before the apex court.
+Advocate Akshita Goyal, appearing for the woman, told the apex court that the accused father was repeatedly calling the woman and he had also sent a message to her on WhatsApp yesterday.
+Despite knowing that an FIR has been registered and the matter is pending before the Supreme Court, the accused is contacting the woman, Goyal told the Bench.

-"Please look into this grievance," the bench told the counsel appearing for the police.

-The counsel representing the police said they would provide all security measures to the petitioner which fall within their jurisdiction.
+To this, the Bench asked the counsel appearing for the Police to look into this issue as well.
+Delhi police said they would provide all security measures to the woman which fall within their jurisdiction and it has registered a regular FIR in the matter.
+Petitioner's counsel was told by the apex court that they can contact the concerned Assistant Commissioner of Police (ACP) in this regard.

-The DCW had on Tuesday told the top court that it will ensure "holistic rehabilitation" and provide legal support to the woman.
-The woman, in her petition filed through advocate Abhinav Agrawal, has claimed that her father had sexually assaulted her when she was a minor and as her mother had passed away in 2016, there is no one to look after her in the family.
+The matter is now posted for further hearing on October 21.
+On Tuesday, the DCW told the top court that it will ensure holistic rehabilitation and legal support to the woman

+Noting that the DCW is willing to provide help to the woman, the apex court had then asked the counsel appearing for the petitioner to interact with the officials of the DCW in this regard and tell all things so that they can take appropriate steps.
+The petition has claimed that her father had sexually assaulted her when she was a minor.
+It said that as her mother had passed away in 2016, there is no one to look after her in the family.

+She also sought direction to the DCW to look after the protection and her basic necessities as she fears for her safety.
+As per the petition, the woman had left her home on July 22 and went to one of her relatives house and the next day, she had approached the DCW.
-Initially, a zero FIR was lodged here on the woman's complaint and it was transferred to Ambala given the jurisdictional issue.

-A zero FIR can be filed in any police station and it is then forwarded to the concerned police station under whose jurisdiction the alleged offense has been committed for necessary action.
+The plea said the woman had "escaped the clutches of her father" and mustered the courage to inform about her ordeal and sexual exploitation to the DCW and Delhi Police in July this year.
+In the case, a zero FIR was lodged at Delhi in July and was subsequently transferred to Ambala.
+A zero FIR can be filed in any police station and it is then forwarded to the concerned police station under whose jurisdiction the alleged offence has been committed for necessary action.
+(ANI)

-In her petition, the woman has said that she had left her home on July 22 and went to one of her relatives' houses and the next day, she had approached the DCW.
-She has sought a direction that upon transfer of the case to Delhi, it be investigated as per the procedure prescribed under the Protection of Children from Sexual Offences Act, 2012 and also the standing order issued by Delhi Police for response and probe into cases of a sexual offense.

-It has also sought direction from the DCW to look after the protection and necessities of the woman as she fears for her safety.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)